farhannaza/IP-Protection/README.md

 npx shadcn@latest add table
 ```

-We can get all the components from [https://ui.shadcn.com/](Shadcn)
+We can get all the components from [shadcn website](https://ui.shadcn.com/)

 ### 2. Run the Project